PrivSec-dev/privsec.dev/content/posts/macos/macOS Security Overview/index.md

 ## Encrypted Backups

 If you choose to backup your Mac, you should do so with [Time Machine](https://support.apple.com/en-us/104984) and not a third party program.
-You should [encrypt your backups](https://support.apple.com/guide/mac-help/keep-your-time-machine-backup-disk-secure-mh21241/mac) for added security.
+You should [encrypt your backups](https://support.apple.com/guide/mac-help/keep-your-time-machine-backup-disk-secure-mh21241/mac).

 ## Encrypted Disk Image